 Biased — generates a biased autocorrelation estimate.

-Unity at zero-lag - normalises the autocorrelation estimate for each channel so that the zero-lag sum, the first element in each column, is identical to 1.
+Unity at zero-lag — normalizes the autocorrelation score for each channel so that the sum with zero delay, the first element in each column, is identical to 1.

 Autocorrelation